dtonhofer/prolog_notes/swipl_data_types/README.md

  Note that a [DCG](https://www.swi-prolog.org/pldoc/doc_for?object=phrase/3) rule deals with _lists_ in general.
 When processing text, and depending on how it has been programmed, it may expect a list of characters, a list of character codes or even a list of strings of length 1 (the last situation would be unlikely though).

+**Note on dicts**

+- The SWI-Prolog manual says this about [dicts](https://eu.swi-prolog.org/pldoc/man?section=bidicts):

+> SWI-Prolog version 7 introduces dicts as an abstract object with a concrete modern syntax and functional notation for
+> accessing members and as well as access functions defined by the user.
+> ...
+> The dict is transformed into an opaque internal representation...

+So the dict's actual internal structure is not accessible from the Prolog layer, but any dict can be transformed into a standard list.

 ## Code implementing the type tree decision sequence when going from root to leaf